KarrLab/intro_to_wc_modeling/docs/tutorials/software_engineering/continuous_integration.rst

 #.
 Click on the `Projects` tab
 #.
 Click the `Add a project` button
 #.
 Click the `Build` button for the selected repository
 #.
-Add a CircleCI configation file, ``/path/to/repo/.circleci/config.yml``, to the repository to instruct CircleCI what execute within each build.
+Add a CircleCI configuration file, ``/path/to/repo/.circleci/config.yml``, to the repository to instruct CircleCI what execute within each build.
 This includes the following instructions

   * Which container/virtual machine should be used to run the build.
 We are using a custom container so that little additional software needs to be installed to test our code.
 See the `Linux containers tutorial <building_linux_containers>` for more information about how to create and use custom Linux containers.
   * Which GitHub repository to checkout.